EspoirM/BankCo/README.md

 #BankCo Script to integrate two Data Sources

-This is a script that makes HTTP requests from two APIs: a JSON list and an XML list and output two CSV files: a list of transactions and an aggregated summary of spend per city
+This is a Python script that makes HTTP requests to two APIs: a JSON list and an XML list and output two CSV files: a list of transactions and an aggregated summary of spend per city